-Bushwick Inlet Park is a new public park on the west side of Brooklyn’s Williamsburg neighborhood.
-Located in a formerly decaying industrial neighborhood along the waterfront, the new park is intended to help revitalize the neighborhood and provide much-needed public green space.
+Bushwick Inlet Park is a new public park on the west side of Brooklyn’s Williamsburg neighborhood overlooking the East River.
+Located in a formerly decaying industrial neighborhood along the waterfront, the new park had helped to revitalize the neighborhood and provide much-needed public green space.

-Overlooking the East River, the park includes parkland, a multi-purpose athletic field, and a 12,000 net sf building for community facilities and park operations.
-The building houses parking and maintenance spaces for New York City Department of Parks & Recreation (NYCDPR) vehicles, as well as NYCDPR offices, multi-purpose spaces, and support spaces for the building.
+The park includes a multi-purpose athletic field and a 12,000 sf building for community facilities and park operations.
+The cast-in-place concrete building houses parking and maintenance spaces for New York City Department of Parks & Recreation (NYCDPR) vehicles, as well as offices, multi-purpose spaces, and support spaces for the building.

-The roof of the building is a gently sloped green roof that serves as an extension of the park and athletic field below.
-Its top supports a canopy with photovoltaic solar panels that help to reduce power intake.
-The building is framed in cast-in-place concrete that contains recycled materials (fly ash and blast-furnace slag) as replacements for cement.
-It is LEED Platinum certified.
+The building’s green roof that slopes up from the playing fields below, serving as an extension of the park and athletic field.
+Its top supports a glulam canopy with photovoltaic solar panels that help to reduce power intake.
+The building’s concrete mix contains recycled materials (fly ash and blast-furnace slag) as replacements for cement.
+Bushwick Inlet Park is LEED Platinum certified.